Careers at DLC

 Skills and Experience Preferred:

-- Demonstrated experience heading up an organizational development program including: annual giving programs, major gifts, special events, grants, corporate support, capital campaigns, planned giving, and special fundraising campaigns, as well as marketing, public relations, communications, and outreach.
-Direct experience in each of the above is important.
+- Demonstrated successful experience heading up a non-profit organizational development and fundraising program including: annual giving programs, major gifts, grants, corporate support, capital campaigns, planned giving, and special events and campaigns, as well as marketing, donor relations and engagement, communications, and outreach.

-- Ability to work closely with a President, Board of Directors, Development Committee and staff members to develop and implement fundraising programs.
+- Ability to work closely and collaboratively with the President, Board of Directors, Development Committee and staff in a team approach to develop and implement appropriate fundraising programs and strategies.

-- Annual fund drive experience including putting together a strategic fundraising plan and successfully implementing it.
+- Annual fund drive experience including designing and successfully implementing a strategic fundraising plan.

 - Expertise in developing, maintaining and cultivating major donor support including annual and capital campaigns and planned giving programs.

 - Excellent verbal and written communication skills, including the ability to write compelling grants and other development related materials.